Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bills stats and trends

-- In Buffalo's four games this year, it has three wins against the spread.
+- In Buffalo's four games this season, it has three wins against the spread.

-- Buffalo's games this season have eclipsed the over/under one time in four opportunities (25%).
+- Buffalo's games this year have gone over the total in one out of four opportunities (25%).

-- This year the Bills rack up the same number of points per game that the Chiefs surrender (31.3).
+- The Bills score 33.5 points per game, the same number the Chiefs surrender.

 - When Buffalo puts up more than 31.3 points, it is 3-0 against the spread and 3-0 overall.